digiltd/oh-rtd-test/Feature-Overview.md

 Configure the XMPP-section of your openhab.cfg file accordingly and define, which XMPP users are allowed to use the console.

-Next time you start your openHAB runtime, you will see that your house automatically comes online - you can now chat with it just like on the local console (the only difference is that you do not need the "openhab" prefix of the commands, e.g. simply type {{{status Weather_Temperature}}}).
+Next time you start your openHAB runtime, you will see that your house automatically comes online - you can now chat with it just like on the local console (the only difference is that you do not need the "openhab" prefix of the commands, e.g. simply type `status Weather_Temperature`).

 http://wiki.openhab.googlecode.com/hg/images/screenshots/xmpp.jpg